abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 68: March 10, 2018

+Today's Progress: Working on the Pomodoro Clock.

+Thoughts: Have the 25 minute countdown working now, but trying to get it to start when a button is pushed.
+Also adding sliders so the user can change the length of the session.

+Link to work: <a href="https://codepen.io/abbywilson/pen/KoKoea">Pomodoro Clock</a>

 ### Day 67: March 9, 2018

 Today's Progress: Working on the Pomodoro Clock.